Mac transition to Apple silicon: 2023

-In January 2023, Apple announced updated Mac Mini models based on the M2 and M2 Pro chips, and discontinued the previous Intel Core i5/i7 model, leaving the Mac Pro as the last Intel-based Mac.
+In January 2023, Apple announced the updated Mac Mini models based on the M2 and M2 Pro chips, and discontinued the previous Intel Core i5/i7 model, leaving the Mac Pro as the last Intel-based Mac.

 On June 5, 2023, Apple announced the Apple silicon Mac Pro based on the M2 Ultra chip during the 2023 Worldwide Developers Conference keynote.
-Apple discontinued the Intel Mac Pro, the last Mac computer with an Intel processor, officially marking the end of Intel-based Mac sales and completing the "two-year transition" to Apple silicon from Intel almost three years after Apple announced it, or two years and seven months between the release of the first Apple silicon Mac and the discontinuation of the last Intel Mac.
+Apple discontinued the Intel Mac Pro, the last Mac computer with an Intel processor it was still selling, officially marking the end of Intel-based Mac sales and completing the "two-year transition" from Intel to Apple silicon process, almost three years after Apple announced it, or two years and seven months between the release of the first Apple silicon Mac and the discontinuation of the last Intel Mac.

 2025

-At WWDC 2025 on June 9, 2025, Apple announced that macOS Tahoe would be the last release of macOS that would support Intel Macs, with macOS 27 in 2026 being exclusive to Macs with Apple silicon.
+At WWDC 2025 on June 9, 2025, Apple announced that macOS Tahoe would be the last release of macOS that would support Intel Macs, with macOS Golden Gate in 2026 being exclusive to Macs with Apple silicon.
 Apple additionally announced that most Rosetta 2 features would be removed in macOS 28 in 2027.

+2026

+On September 1, 2026, Apple allowed developers of universal apps distributed through the Mac App Store to drop support for Intel Macs.
+On September 14, 2026, Apple released macOS Golden Gate exclusively for Macs with Apple silicon.